AgnosticUI/agnosticui/agnostic-react/README.md

 Install dependencies

 ```
-yarn
+npm run
 ```

 ### Storybook

 ```
-yarn storybook
+npm run storybook
 ```

 ### Build

 ```
-yarn build
+npm run build
 ```

-You can also verify components in `./examples` with `yarn serve`
+You can also verify components in `./examples` with `npm run serve`

 ### Docs